 - Compass Club: For residents in independent living who are experiencing early memory loss, this interactive daytime program focuses on social engagement and structured activities such as Memories in the Making, Music and Memories, and Opening Minds Through Art.
 The program also provides a respite for spouses who may be primary caregivers.

 - Traditions: For residents who require assisted living and are at a more critical stage of memory loss, the Traditions floor, renovated in 2015, is designed to accommodate memory care best practices and round-the-clock support.

 - Skilled nursing: For residents who require complex nursing care, our skilled nursing unit provides memory support along with highly specialized care.

-Read a story about our memory care services in California Freemason magazine.
 Our staff is certified in dementia care and trained in the social, physical, cognitive, emotional, spiritual, and nutritional domains of memory support.